sword of the dead city

 greybox process

-Initially, the greybox was built precisely to the sketch, but the layout was often adjusted for gameplay according to feedback.
-In some cases, this meant removing additional routes and secrets, and in some cases, it meant changing how rooms were laid out to ensure they were fun and easy to navigate.
+Initially, the greybox was built precisely to the sketch, but the layout was often adjusted according to feedback.
+In some cases, this meant removing additional routes and secrets, and in some cases, it meant changing how individual rooms were laid out to ensure they were fun and easy to navigate.

 asset library